Clarification On The Category Of Scheduled Employment Of Our Factory In Tn Under MWA

 Madhu.T.K

-In the similar way, you have to take the primary business as recorded in your factory licence as the base and see what are the wages applicable to different skills and apply them to your employees.
-If wages of a Turner is not mentioned in it separately give him a wage that is applicable to the a similar trade/ designation in the same scheduled employment.
+In a similar way, you have to take the primary business as recorded in your factory license as the base and see what wages are applicable to different skills and apply them to your employees.
+If wages of a Turner are not mentioned separately, give him a wage that is applicable to a similar trade/designation in the same scheduled employment.

 Regards,